 One such cryptocurrency goes by the name of Litecoin.

-Fun fact: Litecoin prices surged more than 1000% in last one year.
+Fun fact: Litecoin prices surged more than 1000% in last 9 years.

 Litecoin is the world’s first altcoin.
 Like Bitcoin, Litecoin also exists on the internet as digital money.
 No one can feel, touch, or mint it.

 But there are still fundamental differences between both currencies.